 Patients who participate in a clinical trial may stop participating at any time for any personal or medical reason.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by experts who watch for any problems with each study.
 It is important that parents of patients participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if the patient chooses to leave the clinical trial before it ends.

 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for craniopharyngioma, learn more in the Latest Research section.

 Cancer.Net offers a lot of information about clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of tumor.

-The next section helps explain the areas of research going on today about craniopharyngioma.
-Use the menu on the side of your screen to select Latest Research, or you can select another section, to continue reading this guide.
+The next section in this guide is Latest Research and it explains areas of scientific research currently going on for this type of cancer.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.